vanshita44/UserCTRL_Pro/README.md

 * **Vanshita Sharma**: Core Bash Logic, Role Templates, User Operations (Add, Delete, Lock, Modify).
 * **Shreya**: CSV Handling & Bulk Operations.
 * **Arshdeep**: Audit Reports & Email Automation.

----

-This version includes all of the contributions and changes, including the bulk user operations and the role templates you worked on.
-Let me know if you need further adjustments!